karmab/kcli-openshift4/README.md

 - *numamode* optional numamode to apply to the workers only.
 - *cpupinning* optional cpupinning conf to apply to the workers only.
 - *pcidevices* optional array of pcidevices to passthrough to the first worker only.
 Check [here](https://github.com/karmab/kcli-plans/blob/master/samples/pcipassthrough/pci.yml) for an example.
+- *ca* optional string of certificates to trust

 ### Deploying